jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Parliament, filling up with idealistic Christians (especially Puritans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent Parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook filled with tithes and hidden fees.
 One example, he fined men who didn't come to his royal coronation.

 And here is the moment we all should fear.
 The government was broke.
 The struggle between King and Parliament was very simple; who should pick up the bill?
-Which is another way of saying, who is going to control the player god in the sky?

 England wasn't destitute.
 It was relatively wealthy.
 Both the Crown and Parliament could pay the debt by sacrificing for the good of the country.